IPGP/geodezyx/docsrc/source/getting_started.rst

     #### Import
-    from geodezyx import *                   # Import the geodezyx modules from geodezyx.externlib import *         # Import the external modules from geodezyx.megalib.megalib import *   # Import the legacy modules names
+    from geodezyx import *                   # Import the geodezyx modules from geodezyx.externlib import *         # Import the external modules

 If the modules are well imported (without errors in the console), fine! you have installed the `geodezyx` toolbox!
 If not, check again the potential errors during the installation.